nafizjiwa/REDUX-CORE-API/README.md

 ### RESPOND TO STATE CHANGES

 - `store.subscribe( )` - Method used by the store to Listen and Respond to dispatched Actions

-- `store.subscribe(listenerFunction)` --> Subscribes the Listener Function to the store
+    `store.subscribe(changeListenerFunction)` --> Subscribes the Listener to the store
 - State Change Listener is then executed whenever stores state changes

-        Action creators can be passed directly to the store.dispatch() store.dispatch(actionCreator());
+- Then when Action creator is passed directly to the store.dispatch() the creator executes store.dispatch(actionCreator());

 - 'store.subscribe( )' also returns an unsubscribe function which allow the listener to stop listening to store changes or dispatches made to the store
-- -